mcncm/cavy-python/README.md

 <img src="/assets/cavy_small.png" width=250 alt="Cavy logo: a capybara with an orange on its head."></img>
 </div>

+**This is not a development-ready language system.
+Pycavy is a prototype for experimenting with language ideas that will eventually make it into Cavy 1.0.
+See [cavy-rs](https://github.com/mcncm/cavy-rs) for what will eventually become the "release" version.**

 Cavy is an imperative programming language for quantum computers with semicolon-and-curly-brace syntax.
 It's designed to be accessible to everyday